|Deborah Borge-Shaffer||Assistant Principal||Deborah.Borge-Shaffer@marion.k12.fl.us|

 Mentoring at Sparr Elementary

 Volunteers are needed at Sparr Elementary to serve as mentors and tutors.
-Tutors and mentors assist students in preparation for FSA, in developing reading skills, building self-esteem and researching topics in the Media Center.
+Tutors and mentors assist students in preparation for the BEST assessment, in developing reading skills, building self-esteem and researching topics in the Media Center.

-If you are interested in becoming a volunteer or a mentor, please contact our Volunteer Coordinator, Mrs. Jewell Hosaflook, at the school.
+If you are interested in becoming a volunteer or a mentor, please contact our Volunteer Coordinator, Ms. Carolyn Sargen, at school.
 Thanks for all of your support.
 It really makes a difference!